rikimaru0345/org.kde.plasma.pager/README.md

 # What is this?
-This is a copy of the kde pager plasmoid, copied from `/usr/share/plasma/plasmoids/`, and adapter to my needs.
+This is a copy of the kde pager plasmoid, copied from `/usr/share/plasma/plasmoids/`, and adapted to my needs.

-Specifically these options are new:
+# What does this add?
+I have added the options outlined in red in this image:

 ![new options](images/Screenshot_20250706_093930.png)